PnS2019/pns2019.github.com/session_05.md

 This script demonstrates how to localize the Lenna image in the above example.
 The idea is that by using these keypoints, one can calculate a perspective transformation by using `findHomography` API.
 The script is adapted from the [OpenCV tutorial](https://docs.opencv.org/3.4.1/d1/de0/tutorial_py_feature_homography.html).
-Note that you might need to modify if you are running this on the Raspberry Pi.
+Note that you might need to modify it if you are running this on the Raspberry Pi.

 ## Face Detection

 [![CoLab](https://img.shields.io/badge/Reproduce%20in-CoLab-yellow.svg?style=flat-square)](https://colab.research.google.com/drive/1CmZwkzrkap3nvPvUbuYy3NBZPe5jYZls)

-In this section, we would like to show how you can detect a human face with OpenCV.
+In this section, we would like to show you how to detect a human face with OpenCV.
 This is achieved by using _Haar Feature-based cascade Classifiers_.
-The idea is straightforward, by giving many positive and negative samples, we can use pre-select filters to build a classifier that only accepts the regions that contain specific feature patterns.
+The idea is straightforward: by giving many positive and negative samples, we can use pre-selected filters to build a classifier that only accepts the regions that contain specific feature patterns.
 We will not further elaborate the algorithm;
 interested readers can read the original paper _Rapid Object Detection